 One of the key areas that we often work with in our consulting are the contact centers.
-These may be the traditional site-based centers with thousands of agents working in a single location, virtual agents working from home, or hybrid models that combine both center and virtual agents.
+These may be the traditional site-based centers with thousands of associates working in a single location, virtual associates working from home, or hybrid models that combine both center and virtual associates.
 In these centers we find some common levers that we can work with to help our clients deliver on transformational customer experience while improving revenue, lowering costs and retaining customers.

 The key levers we work with are:

 1. Simplification – many of our clients have complex contact center environments with multiple routing destinations for customer contacts.
 These queues, cells, line of business or other name are often created to allow for short comings in technology, training, product or as a result of organizational structure.
 In many cases we help our clients quickly recognize 15 to 25% savings in operating expense just by consolidating these complex routing rules.

 2. Call Deflection – this is the major area for most of our clients to recognize the value and investment they have made in digital solutions.
 Call deflection tools may be IVR, proactive messaging, web tools and mobile apps.
 IVR (interactive voice response systems) have been around for decades but most of our clients see very low utilization of these systems by clients and frustration due to poor user experience .
 Other digital solutions; proactive messaging, personalized messaging, web and mobile app self service can dramatically lower voice call volumes when they are designed around the customer.
 On the other hand, poor design can result in voice volume increases and increased customer frustration.